derektypist/build-a-cafe-menu/README.md

 # Build A Cafe Menu

-The aim is to design a menu webpage for a cafe webpage using CSS to set the color, font size and other aspects of HTML elements.
+The aim is to design a menu page for a cafe webpage using CSS to set the color, font size and other aspects of HTML elements.

 Technologies include HTML and CSS.